2003 Long-term Study

 The baseline study was implemented in the fall of 2003.
 As in the 1998 study, survey results indicated:

-- Students at The Wooden Floor exceed the national norm in all six dimensions of self-concept
+• Saint Joseph Ballet students exceed the national norm in all six dimensions of self-concept